-Management will present a detailed execution plan to fully implement the strategy to transform BUILD TORONTO into a real estate investment company, which will take into account changes required for the organization to succeed.
+Management will present a detailed execution plan to fully implement the strategy to transform BUILD TORONTO into a Real Estate Value Creation Company, which will take into account changes required for the organization to succeed.

 Financial Resources

 The company currently has adequate financial resources in order to meet current business requirements.
 BUILD TORONTO is projecting sufficient cash flow to meet short- and midterm requirements.
 As well, in 2015 the company will be in a position to use a \$160-million City-guaranteed loan facility to access capital it may require.